MooSayed1/obsidianRepo/Linux/Shell Scripting.md

-the first comman give rights to user to execute the secend give user all of right -wrx --> write and read and execute third give all rights of execute all--> usr and group and other if you don't have knowledge of file permissons read this #FilePermission
+the first comman give rights to user to execute the secend give user all of right -wrx --> write and read and execute third give all rights of execute all--> usr and group and other if you don't have knowledge of file permissons read about #FilePermission

 you can execute the file by
 ```shell